Top Exhibits at Maine Maritime Museum for Kids

 The splurge option here is taking advantage of one of the numerous boat cruises they have!
 The cruise will take you by Bath Irons Works and to banks of the City of Ships (Bath) and then down the river to the two most popular lighthouses on the Kennebec river: Doubling Point Light and the Kennebec Range Lights.
 They offer 1-hour and 3-hour cruises and with little ones in tow, a 1-hour is perfection!

-The cost for a ticket on a 1 hour cruise will also include admission into the Museum::
+The cost for a ticket on a 1 hour cruise will be:

 Children 6-17 years old: $21